How are we doing?

 The complaint will be investigated by a department supervisor.

-The complaint investigator will interview witnesses and other parties who can provide relevant information about the investigation; will review any applicable evidence, and will interview the involved police employee.
+The complaint investigator will interview witnesses and other parties who can provide relevant information about the investigation.
+They will also review any applicable evidence and may interview the involved police employee.

-The Administrative Review Panel will review the facts of the investigation and determine an appropriate disposition.
+The Command Staff or Administrative Review Panel will review the facts of the investigation and determine an appropriate disposition.

 Dispositions will be classified as one of the following: